sudeeprp/default-coding/form-fit-function.md

 What if almost all visits yesterday were fraudulent, maybe someone tried an attack?
 How do we roll it back?

-You can see what's going on... if we keep changing this class for all this stuff, it will get complicated.
+You can see what's going on... if we keep changing our class for all these requirements, it will get complicated.
 The class will get tied up to billing, analytics and so on.
 Eventually, it will be hard to change it without affecting something else.